Sum-of-a-Batch/Sum-of-a-Batch.github.io/simple_recipe.md

   - Place somewhere roughly room-temp, out of direct sunlight
   - Wait for it to start bubbling (anywhere from a couple hours to days)
   - Wait for it to stop bubbling (from a couple weeks to months)
-  - Pour carefully into other jar, leaving behind as much of the sludge at the bottom as possible
+  - Pour carefully into the other jar, leaving behind as much of the sludge at the bottom as possible
+<br/><br/>
+- Notes:
+  - A half-liter bottle of spring water will do fine, it will just be a little drier, actually a bit better to my taste.
+  - If you want to make more, like using a half-gallon jar, it scales linearly, i.e., you can just double the amounts, or whatever.&nbsp; (There are limits, but if you're doing multiple gallons, chances are you are already well beyond this simplified recipe!)
+  - If you do scale it up, remember to leave _at least_ a half-inch of space between the top of the liquid and the cloth, ideally more.

 Congratulations, you've just made your first batch of mead!&nbsp;
 It will _probably_ be